jorrizza/cv/README.md

 From generic LAMP to unique application-specific constructions.
-Load balancing (Nginx, OpenBSD PF and HAProxy), monitoring, high-availability, automated deployment and configuration, virtualization, email and all the bits and pieces needed to keep systems working properly.
+Load balancing (Nginx, OpenBSD PF and HAProxy), monitoring, high-availability, automated deployment and configuration, virtualization, containers, logging, email and all the bits and pieces needed to keep systems working properly.

 ### Networking ###